mhdawson/AlexaMqttBridge/README.md

   ```
   alexa?auvy612312wdxcfr21123
   ```
+* **nossl** - If true, allows the bridge to run without SSL/TLS encryption.
+  This is useful in case the bridge is placed behind a reverse proxy capable of performing SSL encryption.
 * **mqttServerUrl** - url of the mqtt server to connect to.
 This can either start with tcp:// or mqtts://.
 If it starts with mqtts:// there must be a subdirectory in the lib directory called mqttclient